kyma-project/community/docs/governance/03-issues-workflow.md

 The [Kyma backlog](https://github.com/kyma-project/kyma/issues) contains issues that went through the triage, are not closed, and have labels added (except for the issues with the `question` label).
 Backlog prioritization is realized by assigning issues to Kyma milestones and assigning the `priority/critical` label.
 Critical issues assigned to the current milestone have the highest priority.

-### Team sprints
+### Team Sprints

 Team Sprints are modeled as GitHub Projects.
 During the planning, a team selects issues from the backlog considering:

 - priority (high priority first)
 - area (default capability of the team first)
 - dependencies (unblock others)

 When the work is done, the issue is closed.

-### Stale issues
+### Stale Issues

 To keep the Kyma backlog clean, the bot monitors all repositories in the organization.
 It marks old, inactive issues with the `stale` (Hex: #E4E669) label and closes them after a given period of time.

 Although the bot helps us to keep the backlog clean, we regularly monitor its activities to make sure it is not closing issues that are still valid and important for Kyma.
 The Kyma team reviews the issues in the [Kyma backlog](https://github.com/kyma-project/kyma/issues) and acts on the issues as follows:

 - Closed issues:
   - If the issue is still valid, reopen it and remove the `stale` label from it.
   - If the issue is invalid, change the `stale` label to a more relevant one and add a comment that provides background and explains why the issue remains closed.
 - Open issues:
   - If the issue is valid, remove the `stale` label from it.